 They deliberately pass by your place of work, they fake an ailment, or they “accidentally” send you an email describing some problem.
 Be prepared to witness several moments of desperation to seek your attention.

 8. Public shaming

 A narcissist cannot accept defeat.
-Things always need to be their way, and there is no other way they will tolerate it.
 If they cannot attain a win, then they might try breaking you emotionally by ridiculing in front of others.
+If not possible to retain the partner, they will probably blame you and create a fictitious context in which you are the one who did not deserve the relationship.
 They will try creating a scene at social gatherings, shame you in front of friends or relatives, or even post content on social media to humiliate you.
 The more you suffer through these moments, the more satisfied they feel.

 9. Rekindle contact